English overseas possessions in the Wars of the Three Kingdoms: The Caribbean

 In 1655, Cromwell sealed an alliance with the French against the Spanish.
 He sent a fleet to the West Indies under Admiral William Penn, with some 3,000 soldiers under the command of General Robert Venables, which was further reinforced in Barbados, Montserrat, St. Kitts and Nevis.
 Penn and Venables decided to lay siege to Santo Domingo but failed, because the Spanish had improved their defences in the face of Dutch attacks earlier in the century.

 Weakened by fever, the English force then sailed west for Jamaica, the only place where the Spanish did not have new defensive works.
 In May 1655 they invaded at a place called Santiago de la Vega, now Spanish Town.
 They came, and they stayed, in the face of prolonged local resistance, reinforced by troops sent from New Spain in the Battle of Ocho Rios (1657) and the Battle of Rio Nuevo (1658).
-For England, Jamaica was to be the 'dagger pointed at the heart of the Spanish Empire' as it became the base for buccaneers.
+For England, Jamaica was to be the 'dagger pointed at the heart of the Spanish Empire' as it became a base for buccaneers.
 Cromwell, despite all difficulties, was determined that the presence should remain, sending reinforcements and supplies.
 Jamaica remained an English colony despite the exiled king's promise to return it to Spain in the event of his Restoration.